Bedford Criminal Defense Lawyer

 Contact Brandon Fulgham about Your Bedford Arrest as Soon as Possible

-If you have been formally arrested or are merely the subject of a law enforcement investigation, the decision to retain experienced Bedford criminal defense lawyer Brandon Fulgham may even prevent formal charges from being filed against you.
+Whether you have been arrested or are merely the subject of a law enforcement investigation, the decision to retain an experienced Bedford criminal defense lawyer from Fulgham Hampton Criminal Defense Attorneys may even prevent formal charges from being filed against you.

-When Mr. Fulgham is retained during the pre-charge investigation stage of a case, he could limit the scope of interrogations and searches or expose fatal flaws in the prosecutor’s case so that the prosecutor declines to file charges or files less serious or fewer charges.
+When you retain one of our lawyers during the pre-charge investigation stage of a case, we could limit the scope of interrogations and searches or expose fatal flaws in the prosecutor’s case so that the prosecutor declines to file charges or files less serious or fewer charges.

 Our Bedford misdemeanor and felony defense law firm provides tenacious representation and advocacy when seeking a successful outcome for our clients.
 Contact us today at 817-877-3030 or via email at firstname.lastname@example.org.